-My phone rang off the hook the day the New York Times proclaimed me, "Not One of the Elect, But One of the Happy."
-I was freshly rejected from the Van Cliburn competition, though I’d competed in the one four years earlier.
+My phone rang off the hook the day the New York Times proclaimed me "Not One of the Elect, But One of the Happy."
+I was fleshly rejected from the Van Cliburn competition, though I’d competed in the one four years earlier.
 The Cliburn management had been so confident that I’d be a contender for a big prize that they’d encouraged the New York Times to fly their critic to San Francisco just to interview me and observe me throughout the competition process.
 Unfortunately, I didn’t make it past the video round that year.

 Not wanting to have completely wasted the trip to California, The Times critic wrote about me anyway.

 "She is thirty years old -- the upper enlistment age for most competition wars -- so that avenue to stardom appears cut off for good.
 If the music business runs true to form, her chances of ever recording with the Berlin Philharmonic, playing recitals in Carnegie Hall or being lionized in the international press have been dimmed, if not extinguished altogether.
 But Miss Hidy's small, steady performing career -- riding on a track slightly to the south of fame and fortune -- is rich."